Olympic Park railway station, Sydney: Design and construction

-The design of the station by Hassell has been critically acclaimed by many.
-It has won the 1998 BHP Colorbond Award for innovative use of steel architecture, and the 1998 Sir John Sulman Medal, from the Royal Australian Institute of Architects.
-It was built by Leighton Contractors.
-It was opened by Premier of New South Wales Bob Carr on 8 March 1998.

 The station is located on a single track balloon loop spur line, but the station itself has 2 tracks and 4 platform faces.
 Ordinarily, the centre island platform is used for both boarding and alighting, but this changes when the station is operating in major event mode.
 In this mode, the centre island platform is used by alighting passengers and the two side platforms are brought into use for boarding passengers.

+It was built by Leighton Contractors.
+It was opened by Premier of New South Wales Bob Carr on 8 March 1998.

+The design of the station by Hassell has been critically acclaimed by many.
+It won the 1998 BHP Colorbond Award for innovative use of steel architecture, and the 1998 Sir John Sulman Medal, from the Royal Australian Institute of Architects.
+In 2023 the station was awarded the New South Wales Enduring Architecture Award in recognition of its design, innovation and longevity, a significant work of public architecture used regularly and enjoyed by millions of visitors to Sydney Olympic Park over 25 years.

 Platforms and services

-During special events such as the Sydney Royal Easter Show, special services to/from Lidcombe, Blacktown, Schofields & Penrith on the T1 North Shore & Western Line and Leppington on the T2 Inner West & Leppington Line, may operate to/from any of the four platforms.
+During special events such as the Sydney Royal Easter Show, special services to or from Lidcombe, Blacktown, Schofields and Penrith on the T1 North Shore & Western Line and Leppington on the T2 Inner West & Leppington Line, may operate to or from any of the four platforms.

 Transport links

-Busways operates two routes via Olympic Park station:
+Busways operates two bus routes via Olympic Park station, under contract to Transport for NSW: